 Custom keyword markers.
 Any word or phrase defined by the user — brand names, sponsor references, competitor mentions, cutter instruction phrases, or project-specific terms — is detected and marked throughout the recording.
 Each occurrence is timestamped and labeled with the keyword that triggered it.

 Stream alert markers.
 For stream recordings, editors can upload audio samples of the donation sound, subscriber alert, or other notification sounds used by the streamer.
 CutCue matches these sounds throughout the full recording and places a marker at each occurrence.
+This is available in the Studio plan and works with any distinct audio sample.

 How Markers Are Generated